Zemfira: 2020−present

-In 2021, Zemfira's music video "остин (Austin)", directed by Alexey Krupnik, was the overall winner of the Berlin Music Video Awards, while it also won the award for the Best Concept category.
+In 2021, Zemfira's music video остин (Austin), directed by Alexey Krupnik, was the overall winner of the Berlin Music Video Awards, while it also won the award for the Best Concept category.

 During the 2022 Russian invasion of Ukraine, officially forbidden to be called a war in Russia, her website featured only the statement "нет войне" ("no to war").
 Though she performed a concert in Moscow on the day the invasion began, she was reported to have left the country.
-On 21 March, she released an anti-war music video to her 2017 song "Don’t Shoot", while also removing all of her other songs from her YouTube channel.
+On 21 March, she released an anti-war music video to her 2017 song "Don't Shoot", while also removing all of her other songs from her YouTube channel.
 The video contained footage of Russia’s military assault on Ukraine and of anti-war protests in Moscow.
-She is currently residing with her partner, Renata Litvinova, in Paris.
-In February 2023, the Russian government placed Zemfira in its list of "foreign agents".
+In March of 2022, Russian media circulated information about Zemfira's emigration to France, the singer herself did not comment on this.
+On May 19, 2022, Zemfira released the anti-war song "Meat".
+The music video consisted of drawings created by Renata Litvinova, who also directed and edited it.
+On May 25, 2022, "Meat" was posted on major music streaming services.
+In the summer of 2022, the media published a list of musical performers whose performances in Russia were allegedly deemed undesirable, including Zemfira.